tensortrade-org/tensortrade/docs/source/landing.md

 Every piece of the framework is split up into re-usable components, allowing you to take advantage of the general use components built by the community, while keeping your proprietary features private.
 The aim is to simplify the process of testing and deploying robust trading agents using deep reinforcement learning, to allow you and I to focus on creating profitable strategies.

+_The goal of this framework is to enable fast experimentation, while maintaining production-quality data pipelines._

+Feel free to also walk through the [Medium tutorial](https://medium.com/@notadamking/trade-smarter-w-reinforcement-learning-a5e91163f315).

 ## Guiding principles

 _Inspired by_ [Keras' guiding principles](https://github.com/keras-team/keras).